Things you need to find out today:

 - Homework timetable When you know the homework nights for each group, plot them on your own timetable and also when you plan to take each group’s books in.
-Always leave a free day between setting it and taking it in so pupils can come and ask you for help if they need to.
+Always leave at least a free day between setting it and taking it in so pupils can come and ask you for help if they need to.
 Work it so that you don’t take more than one set in per day, or you’ll never manage it!
 If you really have to, then make sure one of the homeworks is quick to mark.

 - Setting homework When you start setting homework, do it in the first half of the lesson, as close to the beginning as you can – it will always take longer than you think and it will leave pupils the time they need to ask questions.
 If necessary, build up to the homework in the previous lesson, it will take the pressure off!